Amos47/2400/Chapter 1.md

 What is information and how is it measured?
 Wiener defines it as a probability:

 One of the simplest, most unitary forms of information is the recording of choice between two equally probable simple alternatives, one or the other is bound to happen - a choice, for example, between heads and tails in the tossing of a coin.
 We shall call a single choice of this sort a decision.
 If we then ask for the amount of information in the perfectly precise measurement of a quantity known to lie between A and B [...] then the number of choices made and the consequent amount of information is infinite. [...]
-The quantity that we here define as amount of information is the **negative** of the quantity usually defined as entropy in similar situations. (article author’s bold)
+The quantity that we here define as amount of information is the **negative** of the quantity usually defined as entropy in similar situations." (article author’s bold)

-Wiener`s view of information is thus that it contains a structure that has a meaning.
+Thus for Weiner, information is organisation and entropy is its opposite - disorganisation.
+The author goes on to write that "Wiener`s view of information is thus that it contains a structure that has a meaning.
 It will be seen that the processes which lose information are, as we should expect, closely analogous to the processes which gain entropy.

 Information is from its conception attached to issues of decisions, communication and control, by Wiener.
 System theorists build further on this concept and see information as something that is used by a mechanism or organism, a system which is seen as a 'black box', for steering the system towards a predefined goal.
 The goal is compared with the actual performance and signals are sent back to the sender if the performance deviates from the norm.
 This concept of negative feedback has proven to be a powerful tool in most control mechanisms, relays etc.